If you feel ready to start your healing journey with me, then I invite you to book your first session now with the link below.

 I will ask questions and sometimes just hold space as we move through emotions and experiences.
 We will sometimes laugh and sometimes cry, we will lean into the moment together.

 I follow Yalom’s approach of bringing my whole being, my whole heart into therapy.
-My practice is founded on Rogerian Person Centred Therapy, unconditional positive regard, deep empathy, and the belief in each person moving toward a form of ‘self-actualization’.
+My practice is grounded in Gendlin’s ‘Focusing’, a Somatic, body-centred practice that is the foundation of Somatic Experiencing, a powerful tool for trauma resolution.
+It is also grounded in transactional analysis (inner child work and reparenting) and Rogerian Person Centred Therapy; unconditional positive regard, deep empathy, and the belief in each person moving toward a form of ‘self-actualization’.
 In the session I am always mindful of the interplay of body, mind and spirit as equal components of who you are.

 - Somatic practices (Focusing)